 Inside the palace are several masterpieces of Japanese art, most notably the painted screens of the main chamber.
 In this room the shoguns met the daimyo (high-ranking warlord-administrators) who sought an audience.
 The screens were painted by artists of the Kano school and employ rich colors and large amounts of gilt to depict flowers, trees, birds and tigers.
 They were meant to impress.
 Also in the palace are the famous "nightingale floors," which were designed to squeak when steped on and thus alert guards to any intruders.

 Address: 541 Nijo-jo-cho, Horikawa-nishi-iru, Nijo-dori, Nakagyo-ku, Kyoto City

 Tel.:075-841-0096 Fax: 075-802-6181

 Access: A short walk from City Bus Stop Nijo-jo-mae (from JR Kyoto Station/Hankyu Railway Karasuma Station), or Nijo-jo-mae Station on the Tozai Subway Line

 Parking: 30 buses: 2500 yen/ 2 hours, 216 cars: 600 yen / 2 hours

 Closed: 12/26-1/4 and Tuesdays (Jul.
 Aug.
 Dec.
 Jan.)
 (If the Tuesday is a holiday, the castle closes the following day.)

-Entrance Fees: Adults: 600 yen/ Junior High and High School Students: 350 yen / Elementary School Students: 200 yen
+Entrance Fees: Adults: 600 yen (with entrance to Ninomaru Palace: 1,000 yen) /Junior High and High School Students: 350 yen / Elementary School Students: 200 yen